January 30, 2019

 "Our results highlight the dramatic ways in which climate change can affect human health and suggest that pediatric heart disease stemming from structural heart malformations may become an important consequence of rising temperatures," said lead author Dr. Wangjian Zhang, a post-doctoral research fellow at the University of Albany, in a statement.

-Researchers formulated this estimation by examining data collected in the National Birth Defects Prevention Study, which investigated risk factors for major structural birth defects, alongside climate data from the U.S. government.
+Researchers calculated their estimates by examining data collected in the National Birth Defects Prevention Study, which investigated risk factors for major structural birth defects, alongside climate data from the U.S. government.

-It's not entirely clear why maternal heat exposure during pregnancy spurs more heart defects in babies.
-Research on animals examining this link have found that the heat may kill some crucial fetal cells or interfere with heat-sensitive proteins that are vital for the babies' development, Environmental Health News reports.
+Researchers are not sure about the reason for the relationship between maternal heat exposure during pregnancy and heart defects in babies.
+Research on animals has found that crucial fetal cells my succumb to extreme heat, Environmental Health News reports.

 While this research is preliminary, researchers believe that it is best for women to avoid extreme heat during pregnancy — noting that they have been previously overlooked as a vulnerable population in the climate change debate.